 Welcome friend.
 I am so happy you are here.
 I don’t know about you, but one of my favorite things to do is have a lunch with my best girlfriends.
 Problem is, with our busy schedules filled to overflowing with work, family, and community, that treat rarely occurs.
 So I’ve created this little spot in the corner of the world for us to connect over lunch, even if it’s just remotely today.
 So come on in, look around, and you’ll find us at the corner table in the back of the restaurant where we can laugh loud and talk at once and not disturb the rest of the patrons (too much).

 As for me, I wear several hats these days.
-I’ve been an attorney for 15 years.
+I’ve been an attorney for over 15 years.
 I practice in Houston with an energy company and love my career.
 I wrote a book on leadership that released last summer!
 I have the honor of serving as the President of the Women’s Energy Network.
 I waited a long time to get married, but now I’m married to a terrific guy who couldn’t be more different from me.
 He’s laid back, I’m not.
 He’s got a farm and a ranch and I love fancy restaurants and hotels.
-We’ve been together ten years now and married seven.
+We’ve been together ten years now and married eight.
 We always wanted a family but struggled for a long time to have one.
 We went through every test and treatment around and gave up.
 But then, all in God’s timing, boy did we get a family.
 In the fall of 2009, we welcomed triplets into our lives.
 The eldest (by 30 seconds) is the calmest, the engineer, the lover.
 The middle child is the only girl and is our singer/dance/artist/fearless leader.
 The baby is ridiculously funny and smart and curious.
-They just turned four.
+They are four.
 Yes, three preschoolers feels like 10 kids, but we are madly in love with them.